lefterisSar/shopNow/docs/tasks.md

 ## Security Improvements

-[ ] 1.
-Enable CSRF protection in SecurityConfig
 [x] 2.
 Implement proper authorization rules in SecurityConfig instead of permitting all requests [ ] 3.
 Store JWT token in HttpOnly cookies instead of localStorage to prevent XSS attacks [ ] 4.
 Implement token refresh mechanism to handle token expiration